C4IROcean/odp-sdk-python/README.md

 # Python SDK for Ocean Data Platform (ODP)

+Connect to the Ocean Data Platform with Python through the Python SDK.
+Download queried ocean data easily and efficiently into data frames, for easy exploring and further processing in your data science project.

-This is an extensions package to the Cognite Python SDK for easy access of data in the Ocean Data Platform.
+This is an extensions package to the Cognite Python SDK.

 ## Installation